Banora Point

 The eastern boundary is aligned with the Tweed River.
 There is a golf course in its centre and several islands along the river.
 The Pacific Motorway passes through the eastern parts.
-The town is largely suburban although it has also become a hub for small businesses with a growing industrial estate and shopping precincts.
+The town is largely suburban although it has also become a hub for small businesses with 3 local shopping villages.
 A number of schools, both public and Catholic, are also situated in the region.
 Demographically, families and retirees account for much of its growing population.